 There is another reason why blaming the car is a counter-productive strategy: it creates internal tension and disputes.
 In too many large organizations internal competition – that is territorial spats, political game-playing and back-biting between teams or department’s – distracts attention from the external competition – the companies and suppliers who are vying for the organization’s customers.

-What is the real source of competition for your sales team?
+What is the real source of competition for your team?
 Does internal competition unnecessarily waste time and energy and hinder your teams attention?

 The question for managers is ‘What percentage of your time and energy is spent battling internal issues and constraints, rather than focused (where it should be) on beating the competition?